cristianastan2/AOES-CLIM670-CESM-LandModeling/_episodes/02-Land-Experiments.md

 Create a new experiment exactly like the first one, but change it to use your new file.

+> ## Cloning
+>
+> What command creates an exact replica of another experiment?
+>
+> Where is that command run from?
+>
+{: .challenge}

 ## Changing Land Input files
 >
-> Where would you change this?
+> Where would you change this so your new case will
+> find the new input file?
 >
 {: .challenge}

+#### While the model is building...

+* What do you think this change did?

+* What do you expect the the impact to be?

 Compare the history output against that generated in the first experiment.
 Here's a nice tool for making that comparison: